 {\textbf{TQN performs better than MeMViT on all query types}} Table~\ref{tab:baselines} shows that TQN performs much better than MeMViT across different query types and training schemes ($+2\%$ on binary and multi-choice queries).
-While we expected MeMViT to perform better due to the clever caching mechanism in its architecture, we think that adapting MeMViT with the TQN multi-query head could have caused the performance drop.
-We hope future work can better integrate the clever caching mechanism of MeMViT to the multi-query setting as it is infeasible to train one model for every new query.
+While we expected MeMViT to perform better due to the clever caching mechanism in its architecture, we think adapting MeMViT with the TQN multi-query head led to the performance drop.
+We hope future work can better integrate the caching mechanism of MeMViT into the multi-query setting as it is infeasible to train one model for every new query.

 {\textbf{Homogeneous training scheme leads to superior performance than Mixed training}} Our results in Table~\ref{tab:baselines} indicate that training different models for different query types leads to much better performance than training a single model for all queries.
-We also observe that performance on the regression query improves by $\sim$7 points and we posit that the model needs extra representational capacity to answer the regression queries with high precision.
+We also observe that performance on the regression query improves by $\sim$7 points and we posit that the model needs the extra representational capacity to answer the regression queries with high precision.